skip-to-content-text

 Do You Need a Pap Smear if You Are Not Sexually Active?

 The answer is yes.
-Although the transmission of HPV mainly occurs through sexual contact, infection can also happen in other ways, such as through contaminated objects.
-Additionally, HPV infections can remain latent for years, making it difficult to determine when someone was infected.
-For this reason, women who are not sexually active should also undergo Pap tests regularly.
+Although HPV is primarily transmitted through sexual contact, it can also be spread through other means, such as contact with contaminated objects.
+Additionally, the virus can remain dormant for years, making it difficult to determine exactly when the infection occurred.
+For this reason, all women, regardless of sexual activity, should follow the recommendations for cervical screening.

 What is the Pap Test?